 I did the basic comparison only, using another 2 items, which I was fortunate to try.
 One of them is Sigma 10-20mm f/3.5 EX DC HSM, which in my opinion isn’t the perfect lens either.
-Comparing to the Sigma, Tokina 11-16mm performs much better on the edges (Pic.
+Compared to the Sigma, Tokina 11-16mm performs much better on the edges (Pic.
 34,35) both in sharpness and aberration.
 Despite slightly different light conditions, when both images were taken, the difference in image quality is noticeable.
-The things, which differ these 2 images below are: direct sunlight and 11mm focal length in Tokina 11-16mm.
-Sigma’s image was captured when Sun was outside of the frame and focal length was 10mm.
+The things, which differ between these 2 images below are direct sunlight and 11mm focal length in Tokina 11-16mm.
+Sigma’s image was captured when Sun was outside of the frame and the focal length was 10mm.

 My second benchmark was with the Mi 9 device, which features the wide-angle mode.
 In this situation there is no doubt, that Tokina 11-16mm f/2.8 has much better performance, but not always.
 It’s an implicit situation, as we compare the DSLR lens to the electronic device.
-However, It’s good to know it out of interest.
+However, It’s good to know it is out of interest.

 I found an interesting issue.
 In the top left corner, the sharpness in Tokina 11-16mm f/2.8 DX II is even worse, than in Mi 9 wide-angle mode.